Personal area network

 A personal area network (PAN) is a computer network for interconnecting electronic devices within an individual person's workspace.
-A PAN provides data transmission among devices such as computers, smartphones, tablets and personal digital assistants.
-PANs can be used for communication among the personal devices themselves, or for connecting to a higher level network and the Internet where one master device takes up the role as gateway.
+A PAN provides data transmission among devices such as computers, smartphones, tablets, and personal digital assistants.
+PANs can be used for communication among the personal devices themselves, or for connecting to a higher-level network and the Internet, where one master device takes up the role as gateway.

-A PAN may be carried over wired interfaces such as USB, but is predominantly carried wirelessly, also called a wireless personal area network (WPAN).
-A PAN is wirelessly carried over a low-powered, short-distance wireless network technology such as IrDA, Wireless USB, Bluetooth, NearLink or Zigbee.
+A PAN may be carried over wired interfaces such as USB, but may be carried wirelessly, in which case it is specifically called a wireless personal area network (WPAN) and uses short-distance wireless network technology such as IrDA, Wireless USB, Bluetooth, NearLink, or Zigbee.
 The reach of a WPAN varies from a few centimeters to a few meters.
-WPANs specifically tailored for low-power operation of the sensors are sometimes also called low-power personal area network (LPPAN) to better distinguish them from low-power wide-area network (LPWAN).
+WPANs specifically tailored for low-power operation of wireless sensors are sometimes called low-power personal area networks (LPPANs) to better distinguish them from low-power wide-area networks (LPWANs).